 Check made payable to “The University Corporation, SF State” (please indicate “Poetry Center” in the memo line) and mail to:

 1600 Holloway Avenue

 You may wish to consider one or more of the following enhanced giving strategies:

 Many companies match employee gifts up to a certain limit per year.
 Ask your human resources department whether your company is among those participating in a gift-matching program, or consult SF State’s matching gifts database.

 Recurring credit-card gifts can enable you to make a more significant gift than you might otherwise be able to afford at one time.
-You can elect to make a recurring gift on the College of Liberal & Creative Arts Donation Form.
+You can elect to make a recurring gift by learning more when you click DONATE NOW.
 Please explore the options there for monthly or quarterly donations of any amount.

 For information on how to donate securities or other types of assets, please contact University Development.